 During the winter of 2004 and spring of 2005, the retention basin overflowed and seeped water onto Aspen Grove's property.
 Temporary measures were taken to abate the water problem by using sand bags, pumping equipment, and making some modifications to the basin.
-In response, the developer deepened the retention basin and raised the berm.
-But to no avail; the pond continued to retain large amounts of water that infiltrated Aspen Grove's property throughout 2005.
+In response, the developer deepened the retention basin and raised the berm, but the work was to no avail; the pond continued to retain large amounts of water that infiltrated Aspen Grove's property throughout 2005.